-The Complainant was enrolled in the Advanced Visual Effects Compositing with Practicum program [Program].
-The Complainant filed a complaint against the Institution [Complaint] on June 29, 2024, after withdrawing from the Program on August 27, 2023.
+The Complainant was enrolled in the Advanced Visual Effects Compositing with Practicum Program [Program].
+The Complainant filed a complaint against the Institution [Complaint] on August 7, 2024 after having withdrawn from the Program on August 27, 2023.

 The Complainant exhausted the Institution's dispute resolution process [DRP] prior to filing this Complaint.